-Lessons learned through the solicitation of VPP resources in the initial RFP Tranche to inform how it pursues1 RFP will be applied to the procurement of VPP resources in subsequent Tranches.
-PREPA will use dataData and insights obtained and lessons learned in procuring VPP resources in the consideration of VPP resource proposals will be used to (a1) set realisticrefine performance requirements (e.g., commercial terms); (b2) more precisely assess the value that VPPs can provide (e.g., grid services); and (e3) gauge and potentially shorten the timeline for deployment and operation of VPPs based on its procurement experience and best practices.
+Lessons learned through the solicitation of VPP resources in the Tranche 1 RFP will be applied to the procurement of VPP resources in subsequent Tranches.
+Data and insights obtained in the consideration of VPP resource proposals will be used to (1) refine performance requirements (e.g., commercial terms); (2) more precisely assess the value that VPPs can provide (e.g., grid services); and (3) gauge and potentially shorten the timeline for deployment and operation of VPPs.

-- PREPA will only consider proposals Proposals for VPPs havingmust, at minimum, have the following characteristics: - i.- The VPP PPOA term must be a minimum of ten (10) years.
-VPP Proponents may propose Contract terms of up to twenty five (25) years. - ii.
-The generation and storage facilitiesresources aggregated into the VPP must be complete, commercially operable, and available to commence operation under the VPP PPOAa Grid Service Agreement with PREPA (each, a "GSA") within a maximum of twenty-four (24) months from Contract signing. - iii.
-The facilities aggregated into the VPP must use existing, proven technologythe date on which PREPA and a Proponent satisfy all of the conditions precedent for the effectiveness of such agreement.
+Proposals for VPPs must, at minimum, have the following characteristics:

+i.
+The generation and storage resources aggregated into the VPP must be complete, commercially operable, and available to commence operation under a Grid Service Agreement with PREPA (each, a "GSA") within a maximum of twenty-four (24) months from the date on which PREPA and a Proponent satisfy all of the conditions precedent for the effectiveness of such agreement.

-iv. ii.
+ii.
 VPP Proponents shall provide:

-1. the contractual framework under which the Proponent would supply capacity and (if applicable) energy, as well as other grid services, to PREPA from Energy Resources owned by third parties:

-- 2. the responsibilities of the Proponent relating to the assembly, registration and confirmation of the status of resources to be provided by third parties; - 3. certified true and correct copies of each agreement that would govern the relationship between the Proponent, as an aggregator and individual third parties committing their resources for aggregation into the VPP; - 4. the manner in which the Proponent would coordinate and dispatch resources; - 5. the nature of the assets, including software, servers, network communications equipment, resource control equipment, sensors and monitoring equipment required to support the dispatch of resources committed to the VPP; - 6. the geographical location of each Energy Resource, and, where applicable, Demand Response Resource, forming part of the proposed VPP; - -a description of the aggregation of the program participants, and expected generating capacity and load drop values (MW), equipment, and technology; - 8. a description of the ProponentsProponent's plans for recruiting, engaging, monitoring the performance of and maintaining the participation of program participants; and - 9. the experience, qualifications, and financial strength of the Proponent and other key contributors.
-Responses should indicate whether the Proponent has ever been assessed for each Energy Resource forming part of a VPP, each performance penalty imposed on either the third party which owns such resource or the Proponent in association with a VPPsuch resource within the past five (5) years; and, if so, when any penalties were assessed. - v.
-For Curtailment Events initiated by PREPA the Proponent shall agree to meet, and be capable of meeting throughout the entire term of the PPOA, the capacity response/load reduction capability within the response time indicated by the Proponent in its response. - vi.
-PREPA prefers resources that can provide a more rapid response and/or ramp up or down in response to specific control signals.
-VPP Proponents will be urged to detail the full, demonstrated response and ramping capabilities of the proposed resource. - vii.
-The Proponent shall be responsible for managing capacity dispatch and load reductions, including all notices, resource participation registrations and deregistration, communications, controls, equipment, or other processes required.
-Communication terms shall be at the discretion of PREPA.
+- 1. the contractual framework under which the Proponent would supply capacity and (if applicable) energy, as well as other grid services, to PREPA from Energy Resources owned by third parties; - 2. the responsibilities of the Proponent relating to the assembly, registration, and confirmation of the status of resources to be provided by third parties; - 3. certified true and correct copies of each agreement that would govern the relationship between the Proponent, as an aggregator and individual third parties committing their resources for aggregation into the VPP; - 4. the manner in which the Proponent would coordinate and dispatch resources; - 5. the nature of the assets, including software, servers, network communications equipment, resource control equipment, sensors and monitoring equipment required to support the dispatch of resources committed to the VPP; - 6. the geographical location of each Energy Resource, and, where applicable, Demand Response Resource, forming part of the proposed VPP; - 7. a description of the aggregation of the program participants, and expected generating capacity and load drop values, equipment, and technology; - 8. a description of the Proponent's plans for recruiting, engaging, monitoring the performance of and maintaining the participation of program participants; - 9. for each Energy Resource forming part of a VPP, each performance penalty imposed on either the third party which owns such resource or the Proponent in association with such resource within the past five (5) years; and